Rules & Regulations

 Organizations are formed and operate independently of any Pine-Richland School District extra-curricular, co-curricular activities, or athletic teams.
 Organizations must apply for and secure recognition by the District before identifying or representing themselves as approved or endorsed affiliates, by submitting the information and materials recited below and receiving Board approval.

-To facilitate proper organization and recordkeeping between the Organizations and the district, the Board requires the following:
+To facilitate proper organization and recordkeeping between the organizations and the district, the Board requires the following:

 1. Each organization shall submit a copy of the organization’s appropriately adopted constitution and by-laws.
 By-laws shall include no less than two documented authorizations for the disbursement of funds equaling $250 or more and the bonding of the Organization’s treasurer.
-The use of debit cards or other electronic means of payment are prohibited.
+The use of debit cards or other electronic means of payment is prohibited.
 After initial submission, an organization’s constitution and by-laws need only be updated when a change is made.

-2. Each Organization shall submit a list of current officers, including their phone numbers and addresses, by July 31 of each school year.
+2. Each organization shall submit a list of current officers, including their phone numbers and addresses, by July 31 of each school year.
 The listing of officers shall include, at a minimum, a president, vice-president, secretary and treasurer.
-When any changes in officers occur, an updated list shall be submitted to the appropriate administrator, in a timely manner.
+When any changes in officers occur, an updated list shall be submitted to the appropriate administrator in a timely manner.

 3. Each Organization shall name a FDIC insured depository bank or FSLIC insured savings and loan association into which all proceeds and receipts shall be deposited.
-Any and all accounts shall be operated under the name of the specific Organization and its associated tax ID/EIN number.
-There shall be no Organization accounts opened or operated under a specific individual’s name/social security number.
+Any and all accounts shall be operated under the name of the specific organization and its associated tax ID/EIN number.
+There shall be no organization accounts opened or operated under a specific individual’s name/social security number.